 Five main components make up a stream's ecosystem: connectivity, hydrology (flow), biology, water quality and geomorphology.
 Each one of these components can be, and often is, altered by human activity.
 Typically, both plant and animal stream species respond negatively to any human (and sometimes non-human) disturbances.
-Reductions in fish and/or insect abundance, reductions in species richness, and shifts in fish/insect assemblages to more tolerant species are common responses to human impacts within a stream.
-Stream alterations may also reduce habitat diversity, which has been shown to be directly and positively correlated to species diversity; thus, species diversity is an attribute of a healthy stream ecosystem.
+Reductions in fish and/or insect abundance, reductions in species richness and shifts in fish/insect assemblages to more tolerant species are common responses to human impacts within a stream.
+Stream alterations may also reduce habitat diversity, which has been shown to be directly and positively the Connecticut DEP. % impervious surfaces based on 2001 Land Cover data from USGS, using the impervious surface variables from the Center for Land Use Education and Research Parcel boundaries were digitized from Norfolk's